 The Doberman Pinscher can be traced back to around 1890, developed by Karl Friedreich Louis Dobermann.
 Karl Dobermann’s aim was to create a medium-large breed for protection and companionship, so it’s thought that the Doberman was created by crossing multiple breeds like the Rottweiler, German Pinscher, and other lesser-known German breeds.
 While most countries today call it the Doberman, the United States dropped the second ‘n’ and kept the word Pinscher.

-Dobermans are similar in temperament to German Pinschers in that they’re hardworking dogs with a lot of versatility, except in a bigger sized dog.
+Dobermans are similar in temperament to German Pinschers in that they’re both hardworking dogs with a lot of versatility, except in a bigger sized dog.
 Fiercely loyal to their families and highly alert, Dobermans are natural guardians of their households.
 Intelligent and agile, they also can excel in obedience and canine sports.
 Dobermans need a lot of human interaction on a daily basis, so it’s crucial that they’re not left home for hours at a time.
-They do best with a confident owner that can provide them with enough attention and exercise since they’re prone to destructive boredom.
+They will do best with a confident owner that can provide them with enough attention and exercise since they’re prone to destructive boredom.

 Dobermans also need structure and routine to set boundaries in the household, especially because of their size.
 An overprotective and stubborn Doberman is asking for trouble, so a consistent training schedule is essential.
 Obedience training with positive reinforcement methods is usually recommended, but a professional dog trainer is usually needed for inexperienced owners.
 Dobermans need a job to do and thrive off of routine, so it’s important that they’re provided in order to prevent boredom or anxiety.